 - I. training programmes

 - 2. the adequacy of information available

 - 3. personal protective equipment needs

 - 4. health surveillance levels

-- Farnham Town Council has an annual General Risk Assessment Report commissioned from Ellis Whittam.
-This report is based on a day-long examination of the systems in place at the Council.
-The key findings of the report after the most recent visit by Jonathan Ely, the Ellis Whittam Safety Advisor, on 27th August 2019 are set out below.
+- Farnham Town Council has an annual General Risk Assessment Report commissioned from Worknest (Ellis Whittam).
+The current Inspection is due imminently having been deferred twice by Worknest and a report based on the day-long examination of the systems in place at the Council will be presented once received.
+The key findings of the report after the most recent visit by Jonathan Ely, on 27th August 2019 are set out below.
 They include a SWOT analysis and a Safety Action Plan with suggested completion dates and a named member of staff responsible for completing the item.